top of page

 ''You'll be much better off taking domestic flights or hiring a private driver.''

-I am not saying my knowledge of Indian trains surpasses that of locals, but it is true that many Indians do not travel out of their states, and those who do and offer travel advice are normally quite protective of tourists.
-In the same way, I have had a 'helpful local' tell me never to drink milk in India as it would make me sick.
-I have been to India 6 times and spent more than 2 years in the country, I drink milk every single day while I am there, and I am fine.
+I am not saying my knowledge of Indian trains surpasses that of locals, but in the same way, I have had a 'helpful local' tell me never to drink milk in India as it would make me sick.
+I have been to India eight times and spent more than two years in the country, I drink milk every single day while I am there, and I am fine.

-While you should listen to local advice in most cases, do take some things with a pinch of salt – including when people tell you train travel is difficult in India.
-It isn't – and here's how to take the train as a tourist in India, with information on the different train classes.
+While you should listen to local advice in most cases, do take some things with a pinch of salt – as locals can be very protective of tourists.
+This includes when people tell you train travel is difficult in India- It isn't – and here's how to take the train as a tourist in India.

 Train in India and camels